aaronrai24/DollarDiscordBot/markdown/patch_notes.md

 - Dollar is now containerized using Docker.
 This allows for easier deployment and scaling of the bot.
 - Included in the Docker container are images for the bot, the database, and lavalink.
-- Running in Docker will allow for easier deployment and scaling of the bot while maintaining a consistent environment and improving security.

 ### Patch Note Notifications